Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation

 We can observe that the number of unique impressed items is consistently higher in the personalization group.
 On average, in the personalization group, 229 out of 245 uniquely displayed articles per day received at least one click.
 In contrast, in the control group, 128 out of 142 articles received at least one click.
 Likewise, the unique number of clicked items is markedly higher as well as in the control group.\footnote{A visualization of the daily click coverage ratio over time can be found in the appendix in Figure~\ref{fig:pdf_click_coverage_lineplot}.} In the long term, this strong positive effect indicates a shift toward better-informed subscribers through personalization.

-\paragraph{Popularity} Popularity bias is commonly considered an undesirable characteristic of recommender systems and it emerges when the system's recommendations are focused too much on already popular items~\cite{Klimashevskaia2024Survey}.
+\paragraph{Popularity} Popularity bias is commonly considered an undesirable characteristic of recommender systems and it emerges when the system's recommendations are focused too much on already popular items \cite{Klimashevskaia2024Survey}.
 We therefore analyzed (a) how popular the personalized recommendations are compared to the articles shown in the control group, and (b) if the recommendations have an impact on the average popularity of the articles that readers click on.